 Back at the room, our B & B hostess Ivanka has been worried about my leg, and in a lovely gesture, brings us Band-Aids, a baked cake, and homemade soup.
 Ah yes, this perfectly palatable prescription is just what the doctor ordered!
 She smiles, and pointing to my legs, says ‘you vill allvaise remember Hvar’.

-Returning to the mainland, we zigzag the roads to Dubrovnik and switch buses for the last 15 km down the coast to Cavtat to spend the last of our holidays.
-This magical Croatian location offers a wide promenade along a deep blue sea with pools of green, and is fringed with giant fronds of palm trees whispering in the Adriatic Sea breeze.
+Returning to the mainland, we zigzag the roads to Dubrovnik and switch buses for the last 15 km down the coast to Cavtat, our last port of call.
+The magical Croatian location has a deep blue sea with pools of green, and features a wide promenade fringed with palm trees whose giant fronds whisper in the Adriatic Sea breeze.
 Another plus of this cute town is that while sitting outside at any of the little eateries, there is no worry about getting a carbon monoxide entrée from the traffic, as this tiny town is totally pedestrianized.

-Leaving the restaurant we’re startled by a missile in furry trousers hurtling past our legs.
+Leaving the restaurant we’re startled by a missile in furry trousers, hurtling past our legs.
 We’re told the animal is a type of marten called a’ kuna’.
 Apparently, centuries ago its skins were highly valued and used for payments, and later when coins were minted, Croatia’s currency was called ‘kuna’.
 This is a most unusual sighting as kuna are now so rare that even our host has never seen a live one in 72 years living here.

 Did we enjoy ourselves – you bet your kuna!